-I just read a troubling article in "Science Now" that says vocal fry is creeping into US speech patterns, especially among young women.
-I've got news for them, it's been here for quite a while.
+There was a troubling article in "Science Now" that says vocal fry is creeping into US speech patterns, especially among young women.
+Oh and it did.
+It's been here for quite a while.
 I find it in people who are restaurant servers, salespeople, receptionists, teachers, students, business people, and clergy- really folks from all walks of life.
 I'm so aware of it and the voice irritation it causes that my throat hurts when I hear someone talk with it.

 In the speaking voice, you make this sound when you allow the voice to drop completely, causing the characteristic rusty spring squeak.
 It happens most often at the ends of phrases.
 The vocal cords are pushed by air at the bottom, hence the grating sound of vocal cords operating on gravel.
 It feels like you talk farther than you support and lift your voice with breath, and your open throat tightens down as it drops its ceiling.

 When I help people change their speaking voices so that they are still supporting the ends of their phrases with lift, their singing voices are spared as well.

 Every time I hear chronic vocal fry in someone's speaking voice, I always find that they are getting vocally fried (pun intended) after speaking a lot.
 EVERY TIME!
 They usually think their vocal fatigue is normal... and are shocked to find that even after talking for hours their voices can remain strain-free!

 Three vocal training techniques I find very effective in breaking the vocal fry habit are...

 1. Awareness:Awareness is the first step towards change.
 Become aware of how much you speak with vocal fry.
 Try recording your speaking voice and listen for the tell-tale gravel sound when your phrases drop off.
 Do you do it?
 How often?

 2. Body and Facial language:Use your eyes, hands, keep your spine flexible and your posture communicatively fluid.
 This helps create balanced breath and free, open throat.